 I lost complete faith in the President & CEO Krishna Thiagarajan (whom I briefly Interim Executive Assisted without executive pay in 2022) and my former department (People & Culture/HR: Paul Johnson and Daniel Ecklor) after I heard about these silent terminations.
 I saw how deeply hurt and betrayed these staff and musicians felt, and how much it negatively impacted their lives with long-lasting repercussions.

-[I also want to mention here another common practice that is used in organizations to silence others who bring up major grievances, is the use of non-disclosure agreements (NDAs or CDAs) or proprietary information agreements (PIAs).
-There are countless cases in music schools and music institutions that go unheard of due to the use of these to silence people from speaking out, just like in Cara Kizer's case.]
+I also want to mention here another common practice that is used in other organizations to silence others who bring up major grievances, is the use of non-disclosure agreements (NDAs or CDAs) or proprietary information agreements (PIAs).
+There are countless cases in music schools and music institutions that go unheard of due to the use of these to silence people from speaking out, just like in Cara Kizer's case.

 From my experience in HR, I’ve seen firsthand how employees are too often treated as expendable, discarded without genuine consideration for their contributions or circumstances.
-This disheartening reality is one of the reasons I am now part of a union supporting another union.
+This disheartening reality is one of the reasons I now work as a union agent supporting another union's members.
 I strongly advocate for arts administrators to unionize to protect themselves and their rights.

 There’s a reason HR departments frequently engage in union-busting efforts.
 They are trained in tactics to exploit every loophole available, often employing strategies designed to intimidate or discourage staff from organizing.
 These actions reinforce a power imbalance, leaving employees vulnerable.